Get involved

 Restore training courses

-The next training course for befrienders will take place on Saturday 8 February 2025.
-To keep an eye on our social media for the dates of future training courses (Facebook, Instagram and Twitter).
+The next training course for befrienders will take place on Saturday 7th February 2026.
+To keep an eye on our social media for the dates of future training courses (Facebook and Instagram ).